-Able to fight colds and viruses, ward off hangovers, and induce a hit of energy more powerful than a double espresso, one 4-ounce shot of ginger, lemon, and cayenne pepper is as close to the elixir of life as it gets.
+Able to fight colds and viruses, ward off hangovers, and induce a hit of energy more powerful than a double espresso, one 4-ounce lemon ginger cayenne shot is as close to the elixir of life as it gets.
 This is the concoction I give to clients, friends and to myself on a regular basis, and I’ve been both praised—and cursed—for it.

-But my favorite booster shot has to be the tried-and-true Dragon’s Breath, so similar to the lemon-ginger shot I made for myself on a whim.
+But my favorite booster shot has to be the tried-and-true Dragon’s Breath, a lemon ginger cayenne combination.
 The body is cleansed by the ginger-lemon combo, and the cayenne pepper serves to speed the metabolism and to stimulate peristalsis.
 It also warms the body, providing heat.
 You will definitely feel it.

-Need energy but can’t get to Organic Avenue?
-Make a DIY version with the following recipe inspired by the Dragon’s Breath:
+Make a DIY version with the following recipe inspired by the Dragon’s Breath.

 - 2 lemons, washed well and sliced in half

-- 1 2-inch piece of fresh ginger, washed well
+- 1 2-inch piece fresh ginger, washed well

 - 1/4 teaspoon cayenne pepper